I believe in God the Father almighty,

 Do you believe that God is the creator of heaven and earth?
 If so, obey Him.
 Read His Word in order to hear and understand how He has designed the cosmos to function, and then conform your life to His pattern.
 Be holy as He is holy.
 If you are not actively attempting to shape, order, and structure your life around God’s revealed patterns and designs, I would challenge that you do not yet believe that God is the Creator.
 Sin will, of course, never be overcome fully in this life, yet our lives must reflect a steady growth in being conformed to the image of Christ, who is the image of the invisible God (Colossians 1:15).

 What exactly is meant by describing God as almighty?
-Might, of course, is synonyms with force, power, and strength is being modified by the word all.
+Might, of course, is synonymous with force, power, and strength and is then being modified by the word all.
 So, almighty means that God possesses all might.
 He is all-powerful, omnipotent, sovereign.
 The Bible makes this point very clear.
 Psalm 115:3 declares, “Our God is in the heavens; he does all that he pleases.”
 Psalm 103:19 is similar: “The LORD has established his throne in the heavens, and his kingdom rules over all.”

 Or consider a few examples from Proverbs.
 “The LORD has made everything for its purpose, even the wicked for the day of trouble” (16:4).
 “The heart of man plans his way, but the LORD establishes his steps” (16:9).
 “The lot is cast into the lap, but its every decision is from the LORD” (16:33).
 “Many are the plans in the mind of a man, but it is the purpose of the LORD that will stand” (19:21).
 “The king’s heart is a stream of water in the hand of the LORD; he turns it wherever he will” (21:1).